iterorganization/IMAS-ParaView/docs/source/training_jorek.rst

 #.
 To visualize the current time in the video, add a time value in the corner of the viewer using *Sources > Annotation > Annotate Time*.
 Press ``Apply`` to apply the time annotation source.
 #.
 Select the JOREKReader and apply a ``Temporal Interpolator`` filter found under *Filters > Temporal > Temporal Interpolator*.
 #.
 Set the ``Discrete Time Step Interval`` to 0.01, and select ``Apply`` to apply the temporal interpolation.
 #.
-Repeat the previous two steps for the GGDReader containing the wall currents.
+Now we will do the same for the wall currents, select the created Clip filter a ``Temporal Interpolator`` filter found under *Filters > Temporal > Temporal Interpolator*.
 #.
-The clip must be applied to the Temporal Interpolator filter instead.
-Right-click the clip filter, select ``Copy Pipeline``, select the temporal interpolator, and select ``Paste Pipeline``.
-Ensure the wall currents are selected again in the coloring section.
-The old clip filter can now be removed.
+Set the ``Discrete Time Step Interval`` to 0.01, and select ``Apply`` to apply the temporal interpolation for the wall currents.
+#.
+Right click on the clip filter in the pipeline, and deselect the ``Ignore Time`` checkbox.
 #.
 Verify that both temporal interpolators are working by opening *View > Time Manager* and checking if the two temporal interpolators have the same number of time steps and that the time steps are of equal size.
 #.
 Create an animation of the JOREK electron temperature and wall currents over time.
 Place the objects in the viewpoints in the desired orientation for the video.
 To create a video, go to *File > Save Animation*, provide a directory and a name for the video, and select ``OK``.
 #.
 In the pop-up window, video settings such as image resolution and compression can be changed.
 In this example, we set the frame rate to 5 and the frame window from 25 to 50.
 Press ``OK`` to start generating the animation.
 This may take a while.